iterative/dvc.org/static/docs/commands-reference/import-url.md

 <details>

-### Click and expand to setup the sample project
+### Click and expand to setup the example project

 Follow these instructions before each example below if you actually want to try them on your system.

-Start by cloning our sample repo if you don't already have it.
+Start by cloning our example repo if you don't already have it.
 Then move into the repo and checkout the [version](https://github.com/iterative/example-get-started/releases/tag/2-remote) corresponding to the [Configure](/doc/get-started/configure) chapter: